dcos-terraform/terraform-aws-dcos/docs/quickstart/README.md

 Please note that this should *NOT* be used in a Production environment and you will need generate a password hash.

 # Creating a Cluster

-1) Let’s start by creating a local folder.
+1) Let’s start by creating a local folder and cd'ing into it.
+This folder will be used as the staging ground for downloading all required Terraform modules and holding the configuration for the cluster you are about to create.

 ```bash
 mkdir dcos-tf-aws-demo && cd dcos-tf-aws-demo
 ```

-2) Copy and paste the example code below into a new file and save it as `main.tf` in our folder.
+2) Once that is done, copy and paste the example code below into a new file and save it as `main.tf` in the newly created folder.

-The example code below creates a DC/OS EE 1.11.4 cluster on AWS with:
+This example code tells Terraform to create a DC/OS OSS 1.11.4 cluster on AWS with:
 - 1 Master
 - 2 Private Agents
 - 1 Public Agent
-- `bootstrapuser/deleteme` login credentials

 It also specifies that a the list of `masters-ips`, the `cluster-address`, and the address of the `public-agents-loadbalancer` should be printed out after cluster creation is complete.